Hello and welcome to Set The Pace Triathlon’s TrainingPeaks intro page.

 Workouts in TrainingPeaks are attached as PDF’s except for long zone 2 workouts.
 To access those PDF’s on the mobile app, please watch the below instructional video.

-If you need assistance on setting your zones, please click to download the FITNESS TESTING PROTOCOLS.
+If you need assistance on setting your zones, see the protocols below.

 - EASY RUN // ZONE 2 to low 3 // Low intensity, conversational pace.